eclipse/epsilon-website/n/mkdocs/docs/doc/articles/csv-emc/index.md

 - The **Known Headers** tells the loader that the first row of your file contains headers.
 Headers can late be used to access fields of a row.

 - The **Varargs Header** tells the loader that the last column/field of the file can span multiple columns.
-This is not the \"standard\" (did you know that [RFC 4180](https://tools.ietf.org/html/rfc4180%20) describes CSV file standards?), but in some cases it can be useful.
+This is not the "standard" (did you know that [RFC 4180](https://tools.ietf.org/html/rfc4180%20) describes CSV file standards?), but in some cases it can be useful.

 - Finally, the **Id Field** allows you to *optionally* select one of the fields as an *id* for your model elements.
 When using **Known Headers**, this should be the name of one of the fields.
 If not, it should be the index (integer) of the field.